sanjay900/Azure-Sentinel/Playbooks/Sync-IncidentsWithJIRA/readme.md

 6. Create Sentinel Automation Rule

 ## 1. Create Service Principals
-The tool requires a couple of service principals for authentication to different services:
+The tool requires a service principal for authentication to different services:
 * Authentication to Azure Sentinel
 * Authentication to Key Vault to retrieve secrets
-* Authentication to AAD to retrieve user ID's (for assignin incidents in Sentinel)

 ### Azure Sentinel Service Principal
 This Service Principal needs to have at least Azure Sentinel Operator permissions and it used in the following:
-* All Logic Apps
-* Comment Sync Function

-### Key Vault ServicePrincipal
 This Service Principal needs to have the 'Secret - Get' Permission on the Key Vault holding all the secrets.
-This Service Principal is used in:
 * All Logic Apps
 * Comment Sync Function

-### AAD Service Principal
-This Service Principal needs to have User.Read.All application permissions.
-This Service Principal is used in the Logic app 'Sync-AssignedUser.
+## 2. Azure Proxy
+JIRA does not like long URLs being used for webhooks.
+For this reason, you may need to set up a azure proxy.
+To do this, create a Function App running windows, and then once it is set up, you can add a proxy that acts as a shortened URL that points to your sentinel webhook trigger.
+To do this, click on the Proxy button in the menu of the Function App, and add a proxy pointing to the long azure URL.

-## 2. JIRA Configuration
+## 3. JIRA Configuration
 ### JIRA Custom Fields
 #### Introduction
 A lot of the Sentinel specific information is stored inside of Custom Fields in JIRA which need to be created.